SamJB123/three-text/README.md

 - performs a small number of cold runs followed by warm runs of `Text.create()` with justification and hyphenation enabled
 - prints a per-stage timing table (font load, line breaking, polygonization, tessellation, extrusion, and overall geometry creation)

-Use this to compare changes locally; it is meant as a sanity check on real work rather than a synthetic micro-benchmark.
+Use this to compare changes locally; it is meant as a sanity check on real work rather than a reliable micro-benchmark

 ## Build system